mwaylabs/BlueRange-SDK-Android/README.md

 If you need to consume all messages saved in the log in one step, you can use the ```readLog``` method.
-However, if your log contains a large number of messages, better use the log iterator or a for each loop to reduce the memory consumption.
-The iterator will load the messages in the order they have been saved and is optimized for thread-safety and performance.
+However, if your log contains a large number of messages, better use the log iterator or a for each loop to reduce memory consumption.
+The iterator will load the messages in the order they have been saved.
+It is optimized for thread-safety and performance.

 ```java
 for (BeaconMessage message : logger) {